Health Care and Prevention MPH comprehensive examination

 The Director and Associate Director of the program will grade the examinations.
 Students will be notified of their grades (pass or fail) within three weeks of the date of the examination.
 Each student must pass the comprehensive examination to receive the MPH degree.

-NOTE: Spring and Summer 2014 dates for administration of the comprehensive exam are April 17 (register by March 27) and May 15 (register by April 24).
-Because the exam will be administered electronically, these dates are firm.
-Please plan accordingly and do not ask for exceptions.
+NOTE: Spring and Summer 2018 dates for administration of the comprehensive exam are April 6 (register by March 16) and May 18 (register by April 27).
+Because the exam will be administered electronically, these exams dates are firm.
+Please plan accordingly and do not ask for exceptions regarding the exam dates.
+(Register in Sakai >PHLP> Comprehensive Exam)